bearlyonline/ProjectCLIM680/README.md

 ## Code Description (Links Included)

 Based on my own graduate research, the day of August 25th, 2015 is of specific interest.
-While my own research is focused on a much smaller region, I was curious to know the level of submicron dust globally on the day of [August 25th, 2015](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/Plotmean.ipynb).
+While my own research is focused on a much smaller region, I was curious to know the level of Submicron Dust Emissions (Bin 001) globally on the day of [August 25th, 2015](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/Plotmean.ipynb).

 Next, I wanted to show how each month varied in regards to Aerosol Optical Thickness (AOT) at (550 nm) - PM 1.0 um.
 AOT is a measure of aerosols distributed with a column of air.
 Higher values in the composite graphs I made should represent where dust is most commonly distributed throughout the globe during various months.
 From there, we can extrapolate its meaning.
 To seperate by month, we used the groupby function.
 This can be found in other codes used throughout this project.
 [AOT link](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/CompositeAOT.ipynb)